firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/spintend.md

 7. **Stage regen carefully on 22 S builds.** Drop charge voltage a few volts or cap braking current until you validate pack and controller headroom with logs.[^11]
 8. **Inspect phase filters on older duals.** Populate missing components or add external LC filters if noise, thermal, or EMI issues surface on early 75/100 hardware.[^8]
 9. **Verify accessory wiring.** Keep lighting loads within the ADC bridge limits and route any kill-switch expectations through smart-BMS logic or physical loop keys.[^3]
+10. **Leverage the CAN wake line deliberately.** 85-series controllers share power-on logic over CAN, so a single latching button can wake master and slave; isolate supplies first if you plan to power-cycle one controller independently.[^can_power_sync]

 ## Procurement & Support Signals
 - ExpressLine DDP shipments are clearing customs in about a week for EU buyers, yet import offices still assess duties despite the “duty paid” label.[^14]